AlexanderHarrison/cdat/readme.md

 - **cdat** (src/dat.c src/dat.h): a simple, portable library for reading, modifying, and saving dat files.
 - **dat_mod** (src/mod.c): a small command line utility for modifying dat files.
 - **hmex** (src/hmex.c): a fast and portable reimplementation of MexTK.
-Function patching (a useful but undocumented feature of m-ex) is not yet implemented.
+Function patching and debug symbols have not yet been implemented.

 ## CDat